boltops-tools/puma-cloudwatch/README.md

 **Important**: To enable the plugin to send metrics to CloudWatch you must set the `PUMA_CLOUDWATCH_ENABLED` env variable.
 This allows you to send only metrics on configured servers and not unintentionally send them locally.

-It also strongly encourage to sent the `PUMA_CLOUDWATCH_DIMENSION_VALUE` env variable to include your application name.
+It also strongly encourage to set the `PUMA_CLOUDWATCH_DIMENSION_VALUE` env variable to include your application name.
 For example, if your application is named "demo-web", this would be a good value to use:

     PUMA_CLOUDWATCH_DIMENSION_VALUE=demo-web-puma